 Field-hunting tip

-Look in oxidized zones of hydrothermal base metal deposits country — that is the host setting where macquartite typically forms.
+Look in oxidized zones of hydrothermal base metal deposits country, the host setting where macquartite typically forms.
 If you start seeing wulfenite, dioptase, cerussite in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous crystals habit, so train your eye for that shape before scanning the outcrop.